Loading Events

 + Google Map

 Welcome to office hours for graduate student instructors!
 Gather with your fellow teachers and the friendly CTL team to discuss what’s going on in your classroom this semester.
-In this session, we’ll be chatting about how to get feedback on your teaching—from your peers, from the CTL, and (most importantly) from your students!
+In this session, we’ll be chatting about crafting a sustainable teaching practice.
+Are you giving efficient and effective feedback?
+How much time are you spending preparing for class sessions?
+Can you and your students keep up?
+Inclusive teaching is sustainable teaching!
 Columbia University makes every effort to accommodate individuals with disabilities.
-Contact CTLgrads@columbia.edu for accommodations.
-This event may be photographed.
-For concerns, contact CTLgrads@columbia.edu Event Contact Information: CTL ans2198@columbia.edu
+Contact CTLgrads@columbia.edu for…

 Find out more »